gernotfeichter/tanga/README.md

 > This guide is written for a Fedora linux machine.
 To use it on distributions systems, you will need to translate package manger/initial ram disk commands etc. to your target linux distribution!
 It will NOT be easy for the non-tech-affine, but it should be technically possible to run it on any linux distribution!

+> Warning: This is an early draft.
+Main pain points:
+> - after reboot of android, the Userland app needs to be re-opened manually AND
+> the tang command needs to be started
 # setup

 ## android